KinoAR/rmmz-typescript-definitions/README.md

-# RMMV-Typescript Definitions
+# RMMZ-Typescript Definitions - WIP Using MV As Base

-A repository containing typescript definitions for public use in RPGMakerMV.
+A repository containing typescript definitions for public use in RPGMakerMZ.

+# WIP -- Will Be Updated as MZ comes out

 ## Included Definitions: